| Read Time: 7 minutes

 • Minimum Wage Violations: If you’re earning less than the state or federal minimum wage, it’s time to take action.

-Your employment law specialist can help ensure that you’re not just another statistic in the wage theft epidemic.
+Your employment lawyer can help ensure that you’re not just another statistic in the wage theft epidemic.

 Wrongful Termination Cases

-Nobody likes to be fired-especially when it feels unjust.
-Wrongful termination cases are like plot twists in a soap opera; they can leave you reeling.
+Nobody likes to be fired, especially when it feels unjust.
 If you’ve been terminated without just cause or for discriminatory reasons, an experienced wrongful termination attorney can help you navigate this tricky terrain.

-The key is to gather evidence that supports your claim-think of it as assembling your own superhero team of witnesses and documentation.
+The key is to gather evidence that supports your claim.
+You can think of it as assembling your own team of witnesses and documentation.

 Retaliation and Whistleblower Protections